caueenrico/caueenrico/README.md

-- 👋 Hi, I'm @caueenrico
+- 👋 Hi, I'm @caueenrico.dev
 - I can say that I'm currently a front-end because it was the gateway for me in the world of development, but in my conscience I know that being a developer is not just that.
 Here you will see some experiments that I've been doing.
 - 📫 caueenrico@gmail.com
 - 📞 13 99164-8306